Financial Statement & Cash Flow Analysis

 • Compare and contrast cash and accrual accounting methods

-• Conventional balance sheet, income statement and statement of cash flows on both the cash and accrual basis
+• Construct from a case study a conventional balance sheet, income statement and statement of cash flows on both the cash and accrual basis

 • Tax return balance sheet, income statement, Schedule M-1 and Schedule M-2 on the cash basis